 Although CENO strives to provide a user experience as similar to normal Web browsing as possible, some of the techniques used to avoid network interference do not play well with such dynamic sites.
 This is the case with CENO's default mode of operation (i.e. public browsing), since it strips down all private data (like passwords and cookies) from Web traffic to ensure that it does not leak to other untrusted CENO or Ouinet users.

-For further details, please check the section on the differences between public and private browsing.
+For further details, please refer to the section on the differences between public and private browsing.

 Short answer: no.